r3labs/diff/README.md

 # diff

 A library for diffing golang structures and values.

-It supports basic diffing, returning true or false if a change is detected, or a full changelog of all items that have been modified.
+Utilizing field tags and reflection, it is able to compare two structures of the same type and create a changelog of all modified values.
+The produced changelog can easily be serialized to json.

 ## Build status